Ignitarium-Renesas/rzv_ai_apps/12_Hand_gesture_recognition_v2/README.md

 |Pre-processing | Processed by CPU. <br> |
 |Inference | Processed by DRP-AI and CPU. |
 |Post-processing | Processed by CPU. |

+## Limitation
+1. The prediction works best when the distance between camera and hand is in between 0.5 - 1.0 meter.
+2. The accuracy improves with minimum background noise or movement.

 ## Reference
 - For RZ/V2H EVK, this application supports USB camera only with 640x480 resolution.